Skip to content

 Verifying the contract yourself

 Set GRAPHORIN_OFFLINE=1 and run any of the example apps in the repository.
-The runtime refuses to phone home; recipes that try to reach a configured local endpoint (e.g. an Ollama daemon) emit a typed OfflineRecipeUnreachableError with a helpful remediation message.
+The runtime refuses to phone home; the example harness turns a recipe that tries to reach a configured local endpoint (e.g. an Ollama daemon) into a typed OfflineRecipeUnreachableError with a helpful remediation message.

 bash